 Board staff worked to develop a Budget Change Proposal (BCP) within ten calendar days of the signing of SB 675 into law to create one full-time Senior Environmental Scientist (Supervisory) position to support the implementation of SB 675 and the expanding role of the RMAC.
 At this time, the Board allocates only 15% of one Senior Environmental Scientist (Specialist) position to administrative support of the RMAC’s duties and functions.
 If the BCP is approved, the Board hopes to fill that position no later than September 30, 2025.

+Meaningful implementation of SB 675 requires the full-time support of a Senior Environmental Scientist, as specified in the bill.
+Since the BCP for funding this position failed to be approved (Jan 2025), RMAC will continue to remind stakeholders of this and monitor progress towards establishing funding for this staff specialist.

 The first deliverable deadline related to SB 675 (i.e., Task Force Strategic Action Plan prescribed grazing recommendations) approaches on June 30, 2025.
 To support the increased administrative needs of the RMAC, the Board developed a contract to hire at least one student intern.
 The Board hopes to fill this position in early 2025.
-Moreover, Members Larson, Delbar, and Bush were invited to join the recently developed Prescribed Grazing Working Group, a team created to support development of prescribed grazing recommendations for consideration for incorporation into the Task Force’s 2025 Strategic Action Plan.
+Moreover, Members Cremers, Delbar, and Bush were invited to join the recently developed Prescribed Grazing Working Group, a team created to support development of prescribed grazing recommendations for consideration for incorporation into the Task Force’s 2025 Strategic Action Plan.
 This team includes range managers and experts from across California who will liaise with the Task Force and the RMAC to develop the prescribed grazing guidance for this first deliverable.
 It is anticipated that development of local and regional prescribed grazing plans will occur concurrently, but be finalized later than, the initial recommendations for the Task Force’s Strategic Action Plan deliverable.

-To support the directive of to advise the Board on rangeland resource matters under its purview, the RMAC provided a presentation on prescribed grazing at the Board’s November 2024 meeting (Larson and Bush 2024).
+To support the directive of PRC § 741 to advise the Board on rangeland resource matters under its purview, the RMAC provided a presentation on prescribed grazing at the Board’s November 2024 meeting (Larson and Bush 2024).
 Dr. Larson—U.C.
 Cooperative Extension Livestock and Range Management Advisor and vice-chair for the RMAC—and Member Bush—owner-operator of Shepherdess Land and Livestock and director of Grazing School of the West—described the various efforts that the RMAC has engaged in over the previous several years to support the expansion of prescribed grazing as a tool for vegetation management, especially as it relates to wildfire resilience and the implementation of SB 675.

 The RMAC led a panel on prescribed grazing in forests and rangelands on January 30, 2024 at the 2024 Annual Society for Range Management meeting in Sparks, NV.
 The symposium, entitled “Putting Prescribed/Targeted Grazing to Work on Rangelands and Forests at the Landscape-Level in the Western U.S. and Beyond,” consisted of individual presentations and a panel Q&A session with all speakers.
 Speakers hailed from academia, state government, and private industry spanning California, Idaho, Minnesota, and Saskatchewan, Canada: